 Seek Help When Help is Needed

 You don’t have to do this alone.
 A trusted confidant can help partners realign and prevent turning a great business down a bad road.
 Use people you trust to help you stay accountable to your new agreements.
-If you need expert help, try a free executive coaching session to get started or download the Numina app to work through your challenges together.
+If you need expert help, book a free session with me at email@example.com to get started to work through your challenges together.